kumar-github/tutorial-resources/externalized-configuration-README.md

 ![app details endpoint](https://github.com/user-attachments/assets/9861c308-1bcb-4c8c-8e16-336496a2f4b1)

+> [!NOTE]
-Now the application uses the external `application.properties` file and starts on port 8082.
-The values for other properties also picked up from the same `application.properties` file (external to the jar).
+> Now the application uses the external `application.properties` file and starts on port 8082.
+The values for other
+> properties also picked up from the same `application.properties` file (external to the jar).

 ### Run the project from command line using maven with an external application properties file